labgrid-project/labgrid/doc/index.rst

 Welcome to labgrid's documentation!
 ===================================

-Labgrid is a embedded board control python library with a focus on testing, development and general automation.
+labgrid is a embedded board control python library with a focus on testing, development and general automation.
 It includes a remote control layer to control boards connected to other hosts.

-The idea behind labgrid is to create an abstraction of the hardware control layer needed for testing of embedded systems, automatic software installation and automation during development.
-Labgrid itself is *not* a testing framework, but is intended to be combined with `pytest <https://docs.pytest.org>`_ (and additional pytest plugins).
+The idea behind labgrid is to create an abstraction of the hardware control layer needed for testing of embedded systems, automatic software installation and automation during development. labgrid itself is *not* a testing framework, but is intended to be combined with `pytest <https://docs.pytest.org>`_ (and additional pytest plugins).
 Please see :doc:`design_decisions` for more background information.